A versatile preposition built around the core idea of "with" or "together"

 with (accompaniment)

-The most direct use of con: one person or thing is together with another.
+One person or thing is together with another.

 - Voy a cenar con mis padres = I'm going to have dinner with my parents